-The WWI: Source Dev team
+The WW1: Source Development team

-Highest Rated (8 agree) 7/10
+Highest Rated (9 agree) 7/10

 no servers :/

-Jun 27 2011, 11:48am by gamefreak42
+Jun 27 2011 by gamefreak42

-Lowest Rated (3 agree) 5/10
+Lowest Rated (4 agree) 5/10

 I don't mean to bring you down, but I found this mod pretty dreadful in its current state.
 Your attempt at realism by forcing the player to "pull the bolt" every time you shoot is annoying but I guess some people will like it.
 The Officers' ability to drop toxic gas and artilery is terrible.
 It's very frustrating to get killed randomly, and it adds nothing of value to the gameplay.
 The biggest problem I had when playing was really the red effect when you get hit.
 It paints nearly your entire screen…

-Dec 1 2010, 8:48am by Petzi
+Dec 1 2010 by Petzi